Giada Nizzoli Giada Nizzoli

 After getting clear on your core messaging, create a framework for your overall brand and each of your services.

 And once you’ve done that?
-Refer to this messaging framework whenever you plan your marketing and content or write and talk about your business.
+Refer to this brand messaging framework whenever you plan your marketing and content or write and talk about your business.

 That way, you’ll keep your messaging consistent all the time and make it easier for your audience to remember it.